rycus86/webhook-proxy/README.md

 and message of each commit in the push.
 The last line displays the URL for the _GitHub_ compare page for the change.

 For more information about using the _Jinja2_ templates have a look at the [official documentation](http://jinja.pocoo.org).

+The `github-verify` action will make sure that the webhook is signed as appropriate.
+The _secret_ for this is read either from the `/var/run/secrets/github` file or the `GITHUB_SECRET` environment variable.

+> In case it is in a file, that file should contain key-value pairs, like `GITHUB_SECRET=TopSecret`

 - Update a _Docker Compose_ project on image changes